 What kind of clay do you use?
-Right now, I use a rich terra cotta for some pieces and an off-white stoneware for everything else.
+Right now, I use Laguna bmix and fire to cone 6.
+It's a porcelain/stoneware mix.

 Do you make everything by hand?
 I sure do!
-Most of my pieces are constructed from clay slabs rolled out with a rolling pin.
+Most of my pieces are constructed from clay slabs rolled out with a slab roller.
 I've developed and use a series of templates.

 Why can't this go in the microwave?
 If it's marked "not microwave safe" it's because either: 1. gold luster is a metal and metal cannot go in a microwave; or 2. red clays with a high iron content might not fair well with microwaves because again, metal can't go in the microwave.